expo/expo/docs/pages/guides/config-plugins.md

 ### app.plugin.js

-Sometimes you want your package to export React components and also support a plugin, to do this, multiple entry points need to be used (because the transpilation (Babel preset) may be different).
+Sometimes you want your package to export React components and also support a plugin.
+To do this, multiple entry points need to be used because the transpilation (Babel preset) may be different.
-If a `app.plugin.js` file is present in the root of a Node module's folder, it'll be used instead of the package's `main` file.
+If an `app.plugin.js` file is present in the root of a Node module's folder, it'll be used instead of the package's `main` file.

 - ✅ `'expo-splash-screen'`
 - ❌ `'expo-splash-screen/app.plugin.js'`